Creativity may be key to healthy aging. Here are ways to stay inspired.

 Most of the older creatives interviewed for this story reported meditating.
 Research suggests it strengthens the executive function of the brain, helping to prune out ideas that won’t work.
 And by reducing stress, meditation may embolden strategic risk-taking, another element of creative success, according to Rosenthal’s anecdotal research.

 He also believes that meditation cultivates what psychologists call “field independence,” using your own compass to problem-solve without being overly influenced by others.
-Developing this quality was key for Valerie Trueblood to break through as a fiction writer at age 63.
-As a younger adult, she said in an email, she sometimes tailored her work to editors’ expectations, before becoming truer to her creative vision.
+Developing this quality was key for Valerie Trueblood to break through as a fiction writer at 63.
+As a younger adult, she said in an email, she sometimes tailored her work to editors’ expectations, before becoming truer to her vision.
 Now 77, she feels a “freeing indifference to the literary zeitgeist.”

 Mine adversity

 Confronting challenges can lead to creative awakenings.
 New Yorker Tobi Zausner discovered her mature painting style only after a severe insecticide poisoning.
-Following a bout with cancer, she became a psychologist as well and wrote a book about adversity followed by creative breakthroughs, “When Walls Become Doorways.”
-Among the examples in the book is a study of textile artists who said experiencing illnesses like cancer, multiple sclerosis and arthritis increased inspiration “through sharpening perceptions, heightening emotional sensitivity and confronting them with the deeper issues of life.”
+Following a bout with cancer, she became a psychologist and wrote a book about adversity followed by creative breakthroughs, “When Walls Become Doorways.”
+Among the examples in the book is a study of textile artists who had experienced illnesses such as cancer, multiple sclerosis and arthritis.
+This increased their inspiration, they said, by sharpening their perceptions, increasing their emotional sensitivity and forcing them to confront the deeper issues of life.

-Those who score highly on the trait of openness to experience seem to respond more creatively to adversity, including the pandemic.
+People who score highly on the trait of openness to experience seem to respond more creatively to adversity, including the pandemic.
 Zausner believes that people have more personal growth when they use creativity to confront and process their pain and fear.
 “Allowing our feelings to come up lets us move forward with life,” she said.

 This was true for Bryan, the author and illustrator, who was rejected from art school because of his race and faced racism as a soldier in World War II.
 “Each challenge allowed me to use art to help me understand what I was experiencing,” he said, “turning adversity into triumph.”